 On March 16, 2005, the jury reached their verdict.
 Blake was found not guilty.
 Although both jury and the public opinion was mixed, many felt the prosecution failed to provide enough evidence to convict him.

-Blake was free, but Bakley’s children still demanded justice.
-Her three oldest children from previous relationships filed a lawsuit against him, claiming he was responsible for her death.
-A jury found Blake liable for the death, and although he later appealed, the conviction held and he was ordered to pay her children $15 million.
+Although Blake was free, Bakley’s children were determined to get justice for their mother.
+Her three eldest children, all from Bakley’s previous relationships, filed a lawsuit alleging Blake was responsible for their mother’s death.
+A jury found Blake liable.
+Although the actor appealed, he was ultimately ordered to pay Bakley’s children $15 million.

 Blake maintains a low profile to this day, and continues to claim his innocence.
 Rose, his daughter with Bakley, lives with Blake’s other daughter, and is reported to have no contact with him.
 Bonny Lee Bakley’s murder remains unsolved.